GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/decentralized-firewall/README.md

 ![High-level diagram](diagram.png "High-level diagram")

 The rules can be validated either using an automated process or a manual process (or a combination of the two).
-There is an example of a YAML-based validator using [Yamale](https://github.com/23andMe/Yamale) in  the [`validator/`](validator/) subdirectory, which can be integrated as part of a CI/CD pipeline.
+There is an blueprint of a YAML-based validator using [Yamale](https://github.com/23andMe/Yamale) in  the [`validator/`](validator/) subdirectory, which can be integrated as part of a CI/CD pipeline.
 <!-- BEGIN TFDOC -->